If you're an excellent communicator, have an interest in financial services and are skilled at building relationships this could be the job for you

 The majority of insurance brokers are employed by insurance broking firms.
 These range from small niche firms to large multinational insurance and financial advice companies.

-There are over 180 firms of brokers working at Lloyd's, many specialising in particular risk categories.
+There are over 200 registered brokers working at Lloyd's, the world's specialist insurance and reinsurance market, many specialising in particular risk categories.

 Other employers include insurance companies and the insurance risk management departments of non-insurance companies.